Shopping Cart

 Bear plopped down on its lap.

-Onomatopoeia creates a sound that mimics the effect.
+Onomatopoeia creates a sound effect that mimics the effect.
 It makes the description more expressive and interesting.

 For instance, we could say she fell asleep.
 Or we could simply write: “Zzzzzz.“